libp2p/specs/pubsub/gossipsub/README.md

 and the corresponding messages.
 It supports the following operations:
 - `mcache.put(m)`: adds a message to the current window and the cache.
 - `mcache.get(id)`: retrieves a message from the cache by its ID, if it is still present.
-- `mcache.window()`: retrieves the message ID for messages in the current history window.
+- `mcache.window()`: retrieves the message IDs for messages in the current history window.
 - `mcache.shift()`: shifts the current window, discarding messages older than the history length of the cache.

-The timed message ID cache is the flow control mechanism.
-It tracks the message IDs of seen messages for the last couple of minutes.
+The `seen` cache is the flow control mechanism.
+It tracks the message IDs of seen messages for the last two minutes.
 It is separate from `mcache` for implementation reasons in Go (the `seen` cache is inherited from the pubsub framework), but they could be the same data structure.